Introduction

 Power Generation and Refrigeration

-Thermodynamic cycles drive many industrial energy systems.
-Steam turbines generate electricity in power plants.
-Refrigeration cycles cool buildings and preserve food.
+Thermodynamic cycles drive many energy systems used in chemical plants.
+Steam turbines generate electricity for industrial operations.
+Refrigeration cycles remove heat during chemical storage and processing.

 - Steam power plants